adam-ja/vim-config/README.md

 ### vim-fugitive

 [vim-fugitive](https://github.com/tpope/vim-fugitive) provides lots of nice Git integration in vim.
 It gives us commands like `:Gblame` to `git blame` the current file, `:Gdiff` to show changes, and `:Gmove` to `git mv` the file and rename the buffer.

+### vim-multiple-cursors

+[vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors) is a port of Sublime Text's multiple selection feature, allowing you to select and edit multiple instances of a word at once.